psgg1981/add_expense/README.md

 > Note: updates are always done to the current date's month unless month abbreviation e.g. Jan, Feb, etc. is specified.

 To read the current expenses from your spreadsheet type `add_expense.py -r 6` or `add_expense.py --read 6` (i.e. *Maintenance/repairs* for this example)
+> Note: updates are always done to the current date's month unless month abbreviation e.g. Jan, Feb, etc. is specified.

 ```
 Authenticating...